ComputeCanada/magic_castle/docs/README.md

 ### 4.3 config_version

-Since Magic Cluster configuration is managed with git, it is possible to specify which version of the configuration you wish to use.
+Since Magic Castle configuration is managed with git, it is possible to specify which version of the configuration you wish to use.
 Typically, it will match the version number of the release you have downloaded (i.e: `15.1.0`).